|pygame.event.pump||—||internally process pygame event handlers|

 When your program runs in a windowed environment, it will share the mouse and keyboard devices with other applications that have focus.
 If your program sets the event grab to True, it will lock all input into your program.

 It is best to not always grab the input, since it prevents the user from doing other things on their system.

 Returns true when the input events are grabbed for this application.
 Use pygame.event.set_grab() to control this state.

 This places a new event at the end of the event queue.
 These Events will later be retrieved from the other queue functions.

 This is usually used for placing pygame.USEREVENT events on the queue.
-Although any type of event can be placed, if using the sytem event types your program should be sure to create the standard attributes with appropriate values.
+Although any type of event can be placed, if using the system event types your program should be sure to create the standard attributes with appropriate values.

 Creates a new event with the given type.
 The event is created with the given attributes and values.
 The attributes can come from a dictionary argument with string keys, or from keyword arguments.
-The event object exposes its dictionary as attribute __dict__, and also as dict for backward compatibility.

 Mutable attributes are new to Pygame 1.9.2.